Konijima/ProjectZomboid-CocoLiquidOverhaul/README.md

 ![Water Dispenser](https://github.com/cocolabs/pz-liquid-overhaul/blob/master/resources/BigWaterBottle/Dispenser/New3D/location_business_office_generic_01_48_water.png?raw=true)
 ![Fuel Dispenser](https://github.com/cocolabs/pz-liquid-overhaul/blob/master/resources/BigWaterBottle/Dispenser/New3D/location_business_office_generic_01_48_fuel.png?raw=true)

-## Planned:
-- To add a submenu for gas pump "Take Fuel" context option with available fuel containers.
-- To add a Water Tank IsoObject to store huge amount of water or fuel.
-- To re-balance all liquid container capacity and weights.
-- To make initial water amount random in water dispensers.
-- To rework fake liquid items such as Milk and Alcohol.

 ## Known Bugs:
 - Dispenser context menu is difficult to open using Controller.
 - Vanilla dispenser appearance change after the first click only.